Prior to Applying

 Students will typically be notified of the committee's decision within 3-6 weeks of their interview date.
 One of the following decisions will be made for each interviewed applicant:

-Students will receive an email and/or a phone call that they have been accepted.
-Official acceptance letters and other relevant information will be mailed out.
+Students will receive an email that they have been accepted.
 Once students have paid their deposit, they will receive an email with information on how to log onto MyUpstate.

 - Alternate List: